 Not a whole lot of new information today.
 Work is progressing well in the units needing sheetrock replacement and finishing.
 Workmen are down to about the 4th floor on the 81 stack checking sealants and areas around windows on the south face of the building.
 Otis Elevator continues work in the elevator pits cleaning and painting equipment.
 Hopefully, installation of new components will begin next week.
 The company that will be installing the new roof system is scheduled to be on site in the next week or so.
 The AC contractor will begin placing units on the roof next week as soon as they are delivered.
 B & D Services will be doing that work.
-As I have said before in previous updates, if any owner has had some other company check their AC unit and has found storm related damage, we need documentation in order to give to the adjuster.
+As I have said before in previous updates, if any owner has had some other company check their AC unit and has found storm related damage, we need documentation to give to the adjuster.
 The Building consultant that was sent to verify information supplied by the adjuster finished up most of his work today.
 We will be trying to get an update on when the Association might expect some advance money on the claim this next week.
 Today, the electrician began changing out the boxes and outlets in the living room walls that face the balconies.
 This is required by code since they had been wet.
 That work should move quickly.
 Workers will be on site during the weekend continuing their progress.
 I will provide another update late Monday afternoon. – DB

 Boardwalk update 10/21/2020

 Work has begun on the south face of the building today starting with the 81 stack of units.
 Sheetrock work also began on the 10th floor and they will work down as they complete each floor.
 The insurance company has sent a Building Consultant to the building today.
 His role is to check on the paperwork that has been generated by the adjuster to see if he concurs with his assessment.
 We started on the roof and worked down through a few units.
 He will be back tomorrow.
-Over the next couple of days he will see every unit.
+Over the next couple of days, he will see every unit.
 I have provided him with all the paperwork that we have given to our adjuster from all the various contractors for him to review.
-He, myself and Daniel Jones met, and went over several items and answered questions he had.
-I stressed to him that we were moving ahead with work and that we wanted some indication of when we might see some advance money on the claim in order to keep the work moving.
+He, myself, and Daniel Jones met, and went over several items and answered questions he had.
+I stressed to him that we were moving ahead with work and that we wanted some indication of when we might see some advance money on the claim to keep the work moving.
 He said he understood and that he was committed to trying to complete his review quickly.
 Otis is on site again today working on the elevators.

 I had another discussion this morning with the adjuster regarding AC work.
 There are several things I need to stress very strongly.
 The insurance company will not cover for an owner to have a technician check out their unit to find that it is properly working.
 That will be at the owners’ expense.
-If the unit is damaged and can’t be repaired, it will be replaced.
+If the unit is damaged and cannot be repaired, it will be replaced.
 If it can be repaired, then it will not be replaced.
-There are a number of units on the roof that are in bad need of replacement that were not damaged by the storm.
+There are several units on the roof that are in bad need of replacement that were not damaged by the storm.
 Some of those AC units look as if they should have been replaced long ago.
 Over the next few days, I will try and get a list of those and forward that information.
 This is the list of units that were blown over during the storm and knocked off the mounting racks that are proposed to be replaced: 182, 183, 187, 282, 285, 287, 384, 482, 587, 682, 684, 784, 787, 882, 884, 887, 982, 984, 1082, 1084.
 As I said, these are all units that were blown off and damaged by the storm.
 If any owner had a service company check their unit and it was damaged, a statement from the service company saying exactly what was wrong with the AC unit will have to be supplied so it can be submitted to the Adjuster to try and get it covered.
 That information can be sent to me at email@example.com.

 I need to stress again the Board has mandated that no rental guests should be at the building until the week of November 23rd.
 There are a couple of people today at the building that I am certain are rental guest since one of them told one of the workers that they rented through VRBO.
 If there are people in units, the contractor has been instructed to ignore that unit and move on.
-Workers can’t do their job with people in the units.
+Workers cannot do their job with people in the units.
 We are working as hard and as fast as possible to get the building back in service.
-We don’t need any unnecessary people on site other than owners checking on their units. – DB
+We do not need any unnecessary people on site other than owners checking on their units. – DB

 Boardwalk update 10/20/2020

 Otis Elevator is currently on site working on rust proofing and cleaning in the pit areas.
-The door operator motors that were back-ordered, are now here on site.
+The door operator motors that were backordered, are now here on site.
 The technicians on site say it will be a couple of weeks to finish all the work – if all goes well.
 The stage for the work on the south elevation of the building is on site and it is being set up this afternoon, hopefully for work to begin in the morning.
 Sheetrock replacement has begun in areas of units other than the south master bedroom walls that are not affected by the leakage in the south exterior.
 The electrician will begin changing out the electrical outlets in the living room balcony walls this week.
-Work is progressing nicely and it is great to have Otis on site and parts here for repairs.
+Work is progressing nicely, and it is great to have Otis on site and parts here for repairs.
 If any owner has any issues with repair or replacement with their AC unit, we need that information.
 David has spoken with the adjuster this morning.
 If you had a technician check or repair your AC unit, or if your AC unit was working prior to the storm but is not now, we need to have that information.
-Documentation of what the caused the damage to an AC unit will be required in order for the Adjuster to include it in his figures.
+Documentation of what the caused the damage to an AC unit will be required for the Adjuster to include it in his figures.
 The coverage is the lesser of cost of repair or replacement.
-If it can’t be repaired, it would qualify for replacement.
+If it cannot be repaired, it would qualify for replacement.
 If it can be repaired, then it would be covered for repair. – DB

 Boardwalk update 10/16/2020

 The Board of Directors at Boardwalk met this afternoon to discuss the status of storm repair at the building.
-The elevators are still non-operational and Otis Elevator is waiting on parts that are backordered.
-We do not have a delivery date at this time.
+The elevators are still non-operational, and Otis Elevator is waiting on parts that are backordered.
+We do not have a delivery date currently.
 Due to the work that is ongoing in units and on the exterior of the building and the lack of elevator service the Board has decided that rental of units in the building are not to be allowed until November 23rd.
 This is a tentative date for rentals to restart and will be reviewed on a weekly basis to determine if that date can be moved up based on the progress of repairs.
 Owners are free to access their units any time but must understand workmen are in and out making repairs and this work does not need to be slowed down.
-In addition please understand elevators are not working for owner access to units.
+In addition, please understand elevators are not working for owner access to units.

 Work will begin next week on repairing the south exterior of the building and the roof replacement will start in the next couple of weeks.
-Sheetrock replacement should begin in areas of some units next week, other units will be on hold until the south exterior is water tight.
+Sheetrock replacement should begin in areas of some units next week, other units will be on hold until the south exterior is watertight.
 We will have another update the first of the week.

 Boardwalk update 10/14/2020